 There’s something magical about walking at night beneath the sliver of a moon alongside shimmering pagodas and monks wrapped in saffron.
-And there’s something compelling about a race of people who, despite their tortured history, are smiling, gentle, playful, and incredibly warm.
+And something is compelling about a race of people who, despite their tortured history, are smiling, gentle, playful, and incredibly warm.

-We were once told about a westerner visiting the home of a Cambodian who noticed their young son kicking a sandal around the street with a group of friends.
+We were once told about a Westerner visiting the home of a Cambodian who noticed their young son kicking a sandal around the street with a group of friends.

-“Isn’t it sad he doesn’t have a ball,” commented the westerner.
+“Isn’t it sad he doesn’t have a ball,” commented the Westerner.

 “I don’t see it that way,” said his mother.
 “I think it’s wonderful that he has so many friends to play with.”

 Here, simplicity rules, and the focus tends to be on what is, rather than what isn’t.
-We are constantly overwhelmed by the kindness of strangers and the generosity of people we meet who are more welcoming and gracious than many in the western world.
+We are constantly overwhelmed by the kindness of strangers and the generosity of people we meet who are more welcoming and gracious than many in the Western world.

-That’s part of the charm too.
-As is living in a place where nothing makes sense to a western brain, nothing runs on time, and everything is unpredictable.
+That’s part of the charm, too.
+As is living in a place where nothing makes sense to a Western brain, nothing runs on time, and everything is unpredictable.